CamClrt/FoodChoice/README.md

 `GRANT ALL PRIVILEGES ON FoodChoice.* TO 'FoodChoiceUser'@'localhost';`
 `FLUSH PRIVILEGES;`

-Nb: don't forget to stop MySQL services when you don't use the application
+Don't forget to stop MySQL services when you don't use the application

 > Configure data.py